AldousHuxy/LearnToCode/README.md

 # Learn To Code with Justin Howard

 ### Welcome & Objectives (0:00 - 0:05)
- - Allow people to get settled
+ - Allow people to get settled and introduce objectives

 ### Module 1 - Intro to Programming (0:05 - 0:10)
  - Cover some obscure terms that people may have heard about
+ - Explain the various duties of a SWE team
  - Highlight the interactive portion of the presentation
  - Share some interesting facts about the history of computers